ktzanak/ProteomicsDB-Contributions/README.md

 This repository contains all my contributions to the ProteomicsDB project hosted on GitLab.

-1. The contributions were exported as a JSON file using the GitLab API endpoint https://gitlab.lrz.de/api/v4/users/{USER_ID}/events
+1. All contributions were fetched from the GitLab API endpoint https://gitlab.lrz.de/api/v4/users/{USER_ID}/events and exported in a JSON file with getAllContributions.py script.
-2. The JSON file was parsed and converted to a plain .txt file included in this repository.
+2. The JSON file was parsed and converted to a readable .txt file with convertJSONToTxt.py.
-3. A GitLab-style contribution heatmap was generated from the .txt file using a Python script.
+3. A GitLab-style contribution heatmap was generated from the .txt file using the generateHeatmapFromTxt.py script.